jackyruth/jackyruth.github.io/design/template_html.md

 *contact.html* is the only html file that has a different footer.
 Instead of accounting for it in the python script, I removed contact.html from the *list_of_html.txt*.
 It doesn't take too long to manually update just the contact.html.

-**TODO:** The script should ignore the *title* at the top, it would be nice to have a custom title for every page.
+The script should ignore the *title* at the top, it is nice to have a custom title for every page.

 **2019-12-29 UPDATE:** Since this is hosted on github pages, the php backend of the *contact.html* doesn't work.
 Instead, I will be implementing this static html form found on [Github](https://github.com/toperkin/staticFormEmails).
 This also means that I can add the brand new contact.html to the *list_of_html.txt* file.